yonush/picoXpander/README.md

 ### Four floor elevator

-A board to simulate a elevator with 3 floors.
+A board to simulate a elevator with four floors.

 - 1 button for each floor to call the elevator
 - 2 LEDs to indicate elevator traveling up or down